h.

 -87%

+In parallel, states such as Florida and others have passed "mini-TCPA" laws that can extend or tighten federal requirements, increasing legal risk for non-compliant outbound campaigns.
 The trend is clear: high-volume, non-consensual cold calling is becoming progressively more constrained and more expensive from a risk standpoint.
-TCPA violations can result in $500-$1,500 per call in statutory damages.

 • Measure the invisible: track calls placed vs connected vs actually ringing, broken down by carrier, number range, and lead source, to detect where blocking or filtering is highest.